Api2Pdf/api2pdf.java/README.md

 ### Initialize the Client

-All usage starts by requiring api2pdf and creating a new object.
+All usage starts by importing the api2pdf library and creating a new object.

     package com.api2pdf.client;
     import com.api2pdf.models.Api2PdfResponse;